ZFTurbo/efficientnet_3D/README.md

 # EfficientNet 3D Keras (and TF.Keras)

-The repository contains 3D variants EfficientNet models for classification.
+The repository contains 3D variants of EfficientNet models for classification.

 This repository is based on great [efficientnet](https://github.com/qubvel/efficientnet) repo by [@qubvel](https://github.com/qubvel/)